cmu-ci-lab/writing/README.md

 1. **dashes**: English uses three different types of dashes: the hyphen (-, produced with one dash `-`), the en-dash (–, produced with two dashes `--`), and the em-dash (—, produced with three dashes `---`).
 These each have different grammatical uses.
 You should use hyphens for most inter-word dashes, for example: non-negligible."
 (See also next item on hyphenation.)
 You should use the en-dash to indicate an opposition or relationship, for example: `mass--energy equivalence` → "mass–energy equivalence;" or for year, number, or page ranges, for example: `as seen on pages 17--30` → "as seen in on pages 17–30."
 You should use en-dashes (surrounded by spaces) or em-dashes (without spaces) to denote a break in a sentence, or to set off parenthetical statements, for example: "A flock of sparrows – some of them juveniles – flew overhead," or "A flock of sparrows—some of them juveniles—flew overhead."
 You are welcome to pick either style, but you should use it consistently throughout a paper—I prefer to use em-dashes.

 2. **hyphenation**: You should use hyphens for compound adjectives such as "bad-tempered" and "computer-aided".
 It can be hard to tell when a sequence of descriptive terms (adjectives or nouns) is a compound adjective and needs a hyphen.
 Here is a rule of thumb: without a hyphen, each descriptive term should make sense when combined *on its own* with the noun it is describing; if that is not the case, you need a hyphen.
-For example, in the sentence "This material has a strong single-scattering component," we need a hyphen to form a compound adjective "single-scattering" describing "component."
+For example, in the sentence:
+   > This material has a strong single-scattering component.

+    we need a hyphen to form a compound adjective "single-scattering" describing "component."
 Without a hyphen, we would be talking about a "single component" and a "scattering component" (or rather, a "component" that is both "single" and "scattering"), which does not make sense.
 Sometimes the same set of words are hyphenated, and other times they are not, depending on context.
-For example, in the sentence "This material has strong single scattering," we do not need a hyphen, as "single" is the adjective describing "scattering."
+For example, in the sentence:
+   > This material has strong single scattering

+   we do not need a hyphen, as "single" is the adjective describing "scattering."
 Additionally, adverbs (for example, "physically based rendering" or "very forward scattering") do not need a hyphen.

-3. **Latin abbreviations**: You can (and generally should) avoid using Latin abbreviations, as most of them have English equivalents that tend to make text read more naturally---which should be unsurprising, given that the rest of the text is written in English.
-In computer science, currently there is one exception where by convention we still need to use Latin, and I highlight this exception below---if you find yourself writing for a law journal, things will be different.
+4. **Latin abbreviations**: You can (and generally should) avoid using Latin abbreviations, as most of them have English equivalents that tend to make text read more naturally—which should be unsurprising, given that the rest of the text is written in English.
+In computer science, currently there is one exception where by convention we still need to use Latin, and I highlight this exception below—if you find yourself writing for a law journal, things will be different.
 If you prefer to use Latin abbreviations, you should make sure you typeset and use them correctly.
 Also, you should *not* italicize common Latin abbreviations.
     1. **et al.**: This stands for "et alia," which means "and others" in English.
 It has no period after the "et", but does have a period after "al.".
 This is the exception I mentioned above: you should use this when referring to two or more *additional* authors after the first author of a paper you are citing.
 See also **citations** below.

     2. **e.g.**: This stands for "exempli gratia," which means "for example" in English.
 It has periods after both "e" and "g", and additionally requires commas both before and after.
 You can use it to start a list of examples, for example: "This technique has applications in many areas, e.g., medical imaging, remote sensing, and material science."
 You can just say "for example" instead.